Baseband-processor/Air-Legacy/README.md

 but, as *Mike Kershaw* said:

-*there isn't really any documentation on the other functions, sorry; the code would be the best reference there.*
+* "there isn't really any documentation on the other functions, sorry; the code would be the best reference there. "*

 so take advantage of the C open source code.

-some resources about libnl library are here:
+some resources about libnl library can be found here:
    - [libnl official site](https://www.infradead.org/~tgr/libnl/)
    - [Libmnl: minimalistic library for Netlink developers](https://workshop.netfilter.org/2010/wiki/images/0/0d/Libmnl.pdf)
    - [libnl official github repository](https://github.com/thom311/libnl)